-Distributed across three decks, all cabins are outward-facing.
+Arranged across three decks, all cabins are outward-facing.
 All enjoy views, with 23 having large picture windows (with tinted glass for extra privacy).
-A further four cabins on the James Watt Deck offer two large portholes affording views of the Highlands and Islands.
-Most cabins offer twin beds.
+A further three cabins offer two portholes.
+Most cabins are twin bedded.

 Thomas Telford is regarded as one of Scotland’s finest ever engineers and built many of the roads and bridges that you may see on your Scottish travels.
 The Thomas Telford Deck hosts the Sir Walter Scott Lounge and Bar as well as the David Livingstone Lounge and Library.
-There are two viewing terraces at the front and rear of the ship.
-You’ll get the best views from up here!
+There are two viewing terraces – forward and aft.

-When you pick up a phone to call someone on the other side of the world, you have Alexander Graham Bell to thank.
-This Scottish inventor invented the telephone in 1876.
-The Alexander Graham Bell Deck plays host to the Robert Louis Stevenson Restaurant.
+When telephoning the other side of the world, you have Alexander Graham Bell to thank.
+This Scottish entrepreneur invented the telephone in 1876.
+The Alexander Graham Bell Deck hosts the reception area and the Robert Louis Stevenson Restaurant.

 Category Three Cabins on the Alexander Graham Bell Deck